The top spots for classic American brunch, or traditional Italian style lunch in Rome.

 Via Goffredo Mameli, 23 (Trastevere)

 Get ready for “Il Pranzo Contadino” a.k.a. the “Farmer’s Lunch” – the first brunch dedicated to products from small producers in the Lazio region.
 Brunch is served at your table and includes Il piatto del contadino, a rich assortments of cheese, cured meats, seasonal vegetables and other hot and cold specialties form Lazio; a first or main course of your choice and the dessert of the day.
-Bread and water are included too.
+On Saturdays, it’s time for the Saturday Roast, with grilled beef, chicken, lamb or pork, plus apple crumble.

 Price: à la carte menu